sbruegel/VuLoader/README.md

 - open a new Windows Explorer/ Finder window to browse your files
 - go to Documents/VuforiaStudio/Projects/<<YourProjectName>>/src/resources/Uploaded (Uploaded folder is only present if you added at least one file to the resources.
 Otherwise you need to create it manually!)
 - Create the new "Extensions" folder
-- Copy the VuLoader.js into the created Extensions folder
+- Create a VuLoader folder and copy the VuLoader.js into it OR if you manage your experience via Git use [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules): `git submodule https://github.com/sbruegel/VuLoader.git src/phone/resources/Uploaded/Extensions/VuLoader`

 ### Load script with callback